Take the first step toward studying abroad!

 GPA counts can vary depending on where you are in the world, with some as high as 20.
 The Canadian GPA varies from one university to the next, even within provinces.
 Generally, a 4.0 GPA indicates an A grade, and 0.00 indicates an F.

-To ensure you meet the entry criteria for a Canadian school, you can calculate your GPA by doing the following formula:
+To ensure you meet the entry criteria for a Canadian school, you can calculate your GPA by using the following formula:

 Provinces in Canada